ChemicalBatteryLab-Nitech/GA-for-material/README.md

     for optimization of element arrangement
 &nbsp;
 * $python GmAte.py -bestgene out.value_indiv (Arg1) (Arg2)
     After the GA optiization is completed, extract GA selected POSCAR files from the top (Arg1)th to (Arg2)th and save POSCAR files in a directory for each
 &nbsp;
+* $python GmAte.py -gene2pos (Arg1) (Arg2)
+    POSCAR is created from the gene by reading the (Arg2) gene information file in the directory specified by (Arg1).
+&nbsp;
 * $python calc_energy.py -gene2pos
     When executed in a directory containing temp_gene, POSCAR_org, and inp_POSCAR.py, the program reads the chromosomes from temp_gene (inp.params formatted) and generates POSCAR files.
     The chromosome sequences are saved in Save_info and out.value_indiv.